 The solution: Create a sustainable internet infrastructure that is accessible to everyone.
-To goal can be reach at a government level since they provide license In other words: FREE WIFI EVERYWHERE!
+The goal can be reached at a government level since they provide licenses In other words: FREE WIFI EVERYWHERE!

 Security Updates may be required

-The solution: Learn new technologies and get to know their strenghts and shortcomings by testing them.
+The solution: Learn new technologies and get to know their strengths and shortcomings by testing them.

-Until we start to see changes with technology, a willingness to use these types of paper billing items and an improvement with Internet infrastructure, it could be some time before we start to see more people opting for online contracts and paperless billing.
+Until we start to see changes in technology, a willingness to use these types of paper billing items, and an improvement in Internet infrastructure, it could be some time before we start to see more people opting for online contracts and paperless billing.
 Online billing and contracts could represent a bright future in eco-friendly technology.
 As technology continues to change however we may begin to see more trust in these services.